Din-BL/React-B_Card/README.md

 ### REST API Server<br>
 Open another terminal in the root directory of the project.<br>
-Navigate to "server" directory.<br>
+Navigate to the "server" directory.<br>
-Install dependencies by "running npm" install<br>
+Install dependencies by running "npm install"<br>
-Run "npm start" to start the REST API server.<br>
+Run "npm start" to start the Node.js server.<br>

 The app should now be running and you can access it by navigating to http://localhost:3000 in your browser.<br>
 If you encounter any issues, please refer to the documentation or raise an issue on the repository.